etjecode/etJecode/README.md

 ### Selam / Hello / Salut / Hallo 👋
 - 🔭 I’m currently working on a News Portal, a Game Portal and an E-commerce Website.
-- 🌱 I’m currently learning SASS, Node, Express, MongoDB and Cyber Security.
+- 🌱 I’m currently learning Vue.js, SASS, Node.js, Express.js, MongoDB and Cyber Security.
 - 👯 I’m looking to collaborate on a start-up project.
 - 📫 How to reach me: @etJecode on many platforms.